 - Two ADCs with 12-bit resolution

-- 2 Msps conversion rate for each ADC
+- 2 Msps conversion rate

-- Signed- and Unsigned conversions

-- 4 result registers with individual input channel control for each ADC

-- 8 single ended inputs for each ADC

-- 8x4 differential inputs for each ADC

-- Software selectable gain of 1, 2, 4, 8, 16, 32 or 64

-- Selectable accuracy of 8- or 12-bit.

 - .
+Signed- and Unsigned conversions

+- 4 result registers with individual channel control for each ADC

+- 16 single ended inputs

+- 16x8 differential inputs

+- Gain of 1, 2, 4, 8, 16, 32 or 64

+- Selectable accuracy of 8-, 10- or 12-bit.

-Built-in Gain Calibration
+- Built-in Auto Calibration

-- Internal- or External Reference selection
+- Internal- or External Reference

-- · Event triggered conversion for accurate timing
+- Event triggered conversion for accurate timing

 - DMA transfer of conversion results

 - Interrupt/Event on compare result

-The XMEGA A1 devices has two Analog to Digital Converters (ADC), see Figure 23-1 on page 36.
-The two ADC modules can be operated simultaneously, individually or synchronized.
+The XMEGA A3 devices has two Analog to Digital Converters (ADC), see Figure 23-1 on page 36.
+The two ADCs modules can be operated simultaneously, individually or synchronized.

 The ADC converts analog voltages to digital values.
 The ADC has 12-bit resolution and is capable of converting up to 2 million samples per second.
 The input selection is flexible, and both single-ended and differential measurements can be done.
-The ADC can provide both signed and unsigned results, and an optional gain stage is available to increase the dynamic range of the ADC.
+The ADC provides both signed and unsigned results, and an optional gain stage is available to increase the dynamic range of the ADC.

-This is a Successive Approximation Result (SAR) ADC.
-A SAR ADC measures one bit of the conversion result at a time.
+The ADC uses Successive Approximation Result (SAR) ADC.
+A SAR ADC measures one bit of the conversion result a time.
 The ADC has a pipeline architecture.
 This means that a new analog voltage can be sampled and a new ADC measurement started while other ADC measurements are ongoing.

-ADC measurements can either be started by application software or an incoming event from another peripheral in the device.
+ADC measurements can either be started by the application software or an incoming event from another peripheral in the device.
 Four different result registers with individual channel selection (MUX registers) are provided to make it easier for the application to keep track of the data.
 It is also possible to use DMA to move ADC results directly to memory or peripherals.